 IV Sedation Dentistry Berkeley

-Berkeley Dentists Dr. Praj and Dr. Ruhi use four levels sedation:
+Berkeley sedation dentists Dr. Ruhi Sangha, and Dr. Prajakta Kamat use four levels dental sedation:

 Light Sedation – Nitrous oxide (laughing gas)